Recommendations

 • immediate anaesthetic support is available in case of respiratory depression.
 [2023]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on remifentanil patient-controlled analgesia.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on remifentanil patient-controlled analgesia.

 Full details of the evidence and the committee's discussion are in evidence review D: remifentanil patient-controlled analgesia.